calonso/IeMcsbtIntegrationProject/labs/frontend_cloud_deployment.md

 ### Step 8: Update the contents

-1. If you need to upload a new version, first delete all the contents in the bucket, then repeat this process.
+1. If you need to upload a new version, first delete all the contents in the bucket (`gsutil -m rm "gs://YOUR_UNIQUE_BUCKET_NAME/**"`), then repeat this process.
 1. Make sure you clear your browser's cache before reloading.